Volunteer with Rhinos

 Wildlife conservation volunteers at Imire are involved in a variety of conservation tasks

-• Carry out cheetah monitoring, data capture and record observations
+• Carry out wildlife monitoring, data capture and record behaviour observations.

 • Learn more about wildlife conservation, threats to our animals’ existence and what is involved in the management of a wildlife conservancy.